DGGS is an annual participant in the National Cooperative Geologic Mapping Program (NCGMP) -

 - Margaret Darrow

-- Chair of the University of Alaska Fairbanks, Department of Mining and Geological Engineering.
+- Chair of the Department of Civil, Geological and Environmental Engineering, University of Alaska Fairbanks.
 Dr. Darrow has a background in engineering geology with, and represents the University, the Department and also the engineering geology discipline.

 - Curt Freeman